-New for the 2023-2024 academic year, BMS is introducing a new mentoring committee called C-SPAC.
+For the 2023-2024 academic year, BMS is introducing a new mentoring committee called C-SPAC.
 The goal of C-SPAC is for BMS students to identify additional faculty mentors who can provide guidance for particularly difficult academic, career, or life situations.
-C-SPAC will be introduced in Fall 2023.